 Move aside, Seo Linn, another Irish language powerhouse has joined the stage.

-For the past number of years, Conradh na Gaeilge and their hit radio station Raidió Rí Rá have produced an album for Seachtain na Gaeilge (Irish week) on which the biggest and brightest in Irish music sing translated versions of their songs, and this year, the first track features pop superstar Ed Sheeran.
+For the past number of years, Conradh na Gaeilge and their hit radio station Raidió Rí Rá have produced an album for Seachtain na Gaeilge (Irish week) on which the biggest and brightest in Irish music sing translated versions of their songs, and in 2016, the first track featured pop superstar Ed Sheeran.

 It’s been known for a long time that Ed is a big fan of Ireland where he spent a lot of time as a kid with his family, especially his grandparents, and he’s spoken before about his soft spot for the music venue Whelan’s in Dublin where he saw Damien Rice perform for the first time.

 The singer also has some tattoos in Irish.
 If that’s not dedication to the Irish language, we don't know what is.

 For the 2016 album, Conradh na Gaeilge and Raidió Rí Rá teamed up with RTÉ radio station 2fm and Irish-speaking presenter Eoghan McDermott.

 McDermott approached Sheeran to see if he’d be interested in taking part and of course, he said yes!

 What with the pop star's hectic schedule, however, the chances of getting together to help him record the song looked impossible and they had all but given up hope when McDermott received a phone call from Ed in Australia where he took time out from his tour to record the song himself overnight.

 As it happens, the song was translated by Seo Linn themselves, and McDermott sounded out the lyrics phonetically for Sheeran so he could get his pronunciation down.